dmdque/crypto-tldr/README.md

 Coin for the feeless crypto exchange, Cobinhood.

 ### Coss
-Coin for the feeless crypto exchange, Coss.
+Coin for the crypto exchange, Coss.
+Holding COSS allows you to participate in the split fee program.
+50% of the fees are distributed to the holders

 ### Dash
 Digital cash with tech innovations (masternodes) that allow instant and optionally anonymous sending.
 Dash sets aside funds for projects which support the Dash ecosystem like marketing.